-Pre: PUBA 101.
+Pre: PUBA 101 or PUBA 104 or HLTH 204; or instructor approval.

 This course introduces students to the management concepts that can be applied to a wide range of long-term care settings, including provider, payer, and regulatory organizations.

 PUBA 320 Correctional Administration (3)